KKOA/princedale_partners/readme.md

 php artisan serve
 ```

+## Assumptions
+- At bare minimum both the sample pages and final project pages must share the same content.

 ## Future Implementation
-- Add jobseeker to upload CV & image
+- Allow jobseeker to upload CV & image
 - Enable jobseeker to delete his own account
 - Add admin account for editing website
-- Enable main page to be editable by admin
+- Enable main pages to be editable by admin
-- Store case studies in database, rather display hard code copy
+- Store case studies in database, rather than display hard code copy
-- Display user image on main navigation when logged
+- Display user image on main navigation when logged in